The History of the ISI

 1885 – 1887: From the Creation of the ISI to its 1st Session in Rome

-The decisions taken on 24 June 1885 were based on a report proposing possible organization for the future ISI prepared by Prof Franz von Neumann-Spallart, member of the Imperial Statistical Commission of the Austro-Hungarian Empire and professor of statistics at the University of Vienna, Austria.
+The decisions taken on 24 June 1885 were based on a report proposing possible organisation for the future ISI prepared by Prof Franz von Neumann-Spallart, member of the Imperial Statistical Commission of the Austro-Hungarian Empire and professor of statistics at the University of Vienna, Austria.

 Prof. Franz von Neumann-Spallart